1965 - 2005

 Five people have benefited from Julie's donation, some of whom would not be alive without her.

 Your organs are no use to you when you've died.
 Don't waste your organs.
 You could be the reason that someone else lives.
 Please consider registering your consent on Australia's official organ donor registry.
-Go to Medicare's site, www.medicareaustralia.gov.au and follow the links to the Australian Organ Donor Registry.
+Go to the web site for Donate Life, donatelife.gov.au.